-Each first-year student, in consultation with her/his Major Professor, should form an Advisory Committee and must meet with that committee during spring quarter of the first year.
-Each continuing student must convene his/her Advisory Committee (or Doctoral Dissertation Committee after advancement to candidacy) at least twice a year, normally once in fall and once in spring quarter.
+Each first-year student, in consultation with his/her Major Professor, should form an Advisory Committee and must meet with that committee during spring quarter of the first year.
+Each continuing student must convene his/her Advisory Committee (or Doctoral Dissertation Committee after advancement to candidacy) at least twice a year, normally once in fall and spring quarters.
 Failure of a student to convene his/her Advisory Committee within both the fall and spring quarter (spring quarter only for first year students) may result in termination of enrollment.
-Because the interests of a student may change, she/he is free to change the composition of the Advisory Committee with the concurrence of the Major Professor and the member to be added to the Committee.
+Because the interests of a student may change, he/she is free to change the composition of the Advisory Committee with the concurrence of the Major Professor and the member to be added to the Committee.
 The member to be removed from the Committee need only be given the courtesy of notification.